Ecological-Complexity-Lab/CRISPR_networks/README.md

 ./CRISPRsimulator 1 1e-7 5000 15 10 12499
 ```

+See [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1558-5646.2012.01595.x), for more details about the description of the parameters.

 You can also set the seed by using a random number from your Unix/Linux System, for diferet simulations for the same parametes.
 ```
 ./CRISPRsimulator 1 1e-7 5000 15 10 $RANDOM
 ```

+#### Output files

+Once the code has finished it will generate 7 output files, which will be ready for analysis which is detailed below.

 ### Analysis of the output files